University Credit Card and Other Employee Reimbursement Policy

 - Cost of each separate expense for travel, lodging and meals.
 Incidental expenses may be totaled in reasonable categories such as taxis, fees and tips, etc. Receipts are required to support all expenses, except for reasonable cash tips.
 (See additional exception below).
 The receipt provided should include an itemization of what was purchased.
 It is not sufficient to only provide the credit card receipt.

-- Employees will only receive per diem meal rates for travel on university business.
+- Employees will only receive per diem meal rates for travel on University business.
 Actual meal expenses for employee travel will no longer be accepted.
 The amount of the per diem rate will vary based on the size of the city where the employee resides while traveling.
-For cities with populations fewer than 3.5 million the rates will be $8 for breakfast, $10 for lunch, $20 for dinner and $2 for incidentals.
-For cities with populations greater than 3.5 million the rates will be $12 for breakfast, $15 for lunch, $28 for dinner and $5 for incidentals.
+The per diem rates will be $10 for breakfast, $12 for lunch, $21 for dinner and $2 for incidentals.
+For larger cities (see list below) the rates will be $12 for breakfast, $18 for lunch, $30 for dinner and $5 for incidentals.
 Employees will not have to submit receipts for the cost of meals (see exception in next bullet).
 The per diem meal rates will be adjusted on a periodic basis.

 - It is understood employees attending an event/conference will on occasion be asked to attend a dinner that exceeds the per diem rates listed above.
 In these instances, the employee will be allowed to charge their actual expense.
 In this instance this expense will require the approval of the employee's dean/department head and the Vice President for Finance.
 This will only be allowed once per trip and on rare occasions.

 - Employees attending conferences will only be allowed to claim meals not included as a part of the conference.
 As an example, if a conference provides breakfast and lunch, an employee will be allowed to claim dinner and incidentals only.
 All employees attending a conference will be required to submit a copy of the registration form that shows what is included at the conference if they wish to receive reimbursement for their meals.